hritikamk/ACADEMICS-UNC-CHARLOTTE-/README.md

 - **/chapters**: Folder for notes, summaries, and reading materials.
 - **/projects**: Personal projects and experimental code.
 - **/misc**: Additional materials, resources, and reference documents.

+## Usage
+- Use only for educational and leraning purpose intended